Life Insurance for Morphine users.

 Can I qualify for life insurance after I’ve been prescribed Morphine?

-Yes, individuals can and often will be able to qualify for a traditional term or whole life insurance policy after having been prescribed Morphine.
-In fact, some may even be able to qualify for a Preferred Plus.
+Yes, individuals can and will often be able to qualify for a traditional term or whole life insurance policy after being prescribed Morphine.
+Some may even be able to qualify for a Preferred Plus.